Thousands mourn George Floyd in Texas amid calls for reform

 The Minneapolis City Council has vowed to dismantle the city’s 800-member police agency.
 And in Washington, House and Senate Democrats held a moment of silence at the Capitol’s Emancipation Hall before proposing legislative changes in policing oversight, reading Floyd’s name and those of others killed during police interactions and kneeling for 8 minutes and 46 seconds — now a symbol of police brutality.

-Besides banning police choke holds, the Justice in Policing Act would limit legal protections for police and create a national database of excessive-force incidents, according to an early draft.
-It is the most ambitious change to law enforcement sought by Congress in years.
+Besides banning police chokeholds, the Justice in Policing Act would limit legal protections for police and create a national database of excessive-force incidents, according to an early draft.

-Meanwhile, officials nationwide are already taking steps to outlaw choke holds: California Gov. Gavin Newsom ordered the state’s police training program to stop teaching them and Denver police announced Sunday they were banning them, effective immediately.
+Meanwhile, officials nationwide are already taking steps to outlaw chokeholds: California Gov. Gavin Newsom ordered the state’s police training program to stop teaching them and Denver police announced Sunday they were banning them, effective immediately.
+In New York, the state Senate and Assembly passed legislation that bans police chokeholds, guarantees the right to record police activity and collects more data on deaths in custody.

 Floyd’s funeral will be Tuesday, followed by burial at the Houston Memorial Gardens cemetery in suburban Pearland, where he will be laid to rest next to his mother, Larcenia Floyd.

-Former Vice President Joe Biden was to travel to Houston to meet with Floyd’s family and provide a video message for Floyd’s funeral service.
+Former Vice President Joe Biden met with Floyd’s family Monday, according to a photo posted on Twitter by the Rev. Al Sharpton.
+Biden will provide a video message for Floyd’s funeral service.
 Previous memorials have taken place in Minneapolis and Raeford, North Carolina, near where Floyd was born.

+“Listening to one another is what will begin to heal America.
+That’s just what Vice President Biden did with the family of George Floyd for more than an hour.
+He listened, he heard their pain and shared in their woe.
+That compassion meant the world to this grieving family,” said Ben Crump, the attorney for the Floyd family.

 Cities imposed curfews as several protests last week were marred by spasms of arson, assaults and smash-and-grab raids on businesses.
 More than 10,000 people have been arrested around the country, according to reports tracked by The Associated Press.